LogRock/pebbles/README.md

 Now, wrap your app (or whatever components you plan on using this library at) with a styled-components' `ThemeProvider`, passing along a theme.

 Also, this is a google place for the global icon configuration, using react-select's `IconContext.Provider` you can specify the global settings for the icons.
+This is optional but recommended.

 ```js
 import { ThemeProvider } from "styled-components";